Search

 Homeownership Programs

-We work with local participating lenders who can answer questions about program eligibility and help you learn about the features of our programs, including downpayment and closing cost loan options up to $18,000.
+We work with participating lenders across the state who can answer questions about program eligibility and the features of our programs, including downpayment and closing cost loan program options totaling up to $53,000 in available loans for eligible borrowers.
+Apply for a Minnesota Housing loan program with one of our participating lenders just like you would for any other loan.

 Buy a Home as a First-Time Homebuyer